 - How are your pictures stored?

-- Preparedness plan is to scan your pictures.
+- A preparedness plan is to scan your pictures.

 - Use an online backup service.